Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for skew-normal scale mixture copulas

-As mentioned at the end of Section~\ref{sec:msn}, two important special cases of the skew-normal scale mixture copula arise when the mixing distribution is either $\mathrm{IG}(\nu/2,\nu/2)$ for some $\nu>0$ or degenerated at $1$.
-In the former case, we obtain the AC skew-$t$ copula; in the latter, the skew-normal copula.
-In this section, we specialize the results of Theorem~\ref{thm:MSN-tau-S} and Corollary~\ref{cor:MSN-tau-S-Phi2} to these two cases.
+As discussed in Section~\ref{sec:msn}, two important special cases of the skew-normal scale mixture copula arise when the mixing distribution is either $\mathrm{IG}(\nu/2,\nu/2)$ or degenerated at $1$.
+Specifying $F$ as $\mathrm{IG}(\nu/2,\nu/2)$ in Theorem~\ref{thm:MSN-tau-S} or Corollary~\ref{cor:MSN-tau-S-Phi2}, we can obtain the formulas for $\tau$ and $\rho_S$ for the bivariate AC skew-$t$ copula.

-First, the following corollary gives Kendall's tau and Spearman's rho for the bivariate AC skew-$t$ copula.